An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Matson Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MATX stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Other Transportation industry.
+We show how MATX stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Deep Sea Freight Transportation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.